+NRC (formerly HLPC)

-Northmin Renewables Corp.
-(NRC) (formerly Hydro Link Projects Corp.
-(HLPC)) NRC is a 100% owned subsidiary of the Parent Company registered with the SEC on May 6, 2010.
+NRC was registered with the SEC on May 6, 2010.
 On July 24, 2023, the BOD and stockholders of NRC has approved the amendments of the Articles of Incorporation.
-The amendment includes changing the name of the Corporation to NRC, changing its primary purpose to "to invest in renewable energy projects and all other energy related investments", changing the principal office of the subsidiary; and increasing the authorized capital stock to 100 million.
-The said amendment was approved by SEC on December 29, 2023.
+The amendment includes changing the name of the Corporation to Northmin Renewables Corp.
+(NRC), changing its primary purpose to "to invest in renewable energy projects and all other energy related investments", changing the principal office of the subsidiary; and increasing the authorized capital stock from \$\mathbb{P}\$16.0 million to \$\mathbb{P}\$100.0 million.